 - 4” fume extraction nozzle: 300 cfm

 Reach out to us for assistance in identifying the appropriate extractor and performance parameters for your application.
 For more insights on MIG welding, check out this article: Best Welding Fume Extractor for MIG Welding.
+You can also check our resource helping you choosing between a portable or stationary vacuum unit.

 When choosing a vacuum unit, it’s important to note that the maximum advertised airflow is not as crucial as the operational airflow.
 The operational airflow is the airflow provided by the vacuum unit when the fume extractors (and filtration system) are active, and it will differ significantly due to pressure drop in the system.